TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 #### TS472 Component calculations
 The various required components that need to be connected to different pins on the TS472 must be calculated.
+(Need to ask about R1,2 calculations i.e. IDSS = 0.5 mA at 3 Vdc Rl = 2.2 kiloohms)
+In order to make sure that the frequency response is correct based on constraint (2) the capacitive elements must be designed to meet a lower cut off frequency of 20 Hz and a higher cut off frequency of 20 KHz.
+For C1 and C2 shown in the buildable schematic the manufacturer provides a method for calculating them based on the desired lower cutoff frequency the following equation is able to calculate this:

 ##### LM741 Circuit in Differential Configuration
 The